 - 1 Select the first column for which you want to create a prompt, and choose Filter.
 Filter appears.
-The selected column appears in Filter By. - 2 Select Static or Dynamic. - To create a static filter parameter, complete steps 1 to 9 in "How to create a static filter parameter with a list of values," earlier in this chapter. - To create a dynamic filter parameter, complete steps 1 to 9 in "How to create a dynamic filter parameter at the report-table level," earlier in this chapter. - 3 On Filter, choose Advanced Filter. - 4 On Advanced Filter, choose Add Condition.
-The filter parameter condition you previously specified appears in the Filters area in Advanced Filter. - 5 Choose Add Filter.

-- 6 To define the next condition, in Advanced Filter complete the following steps: - 1 In Filter, select Static or Dynamic. - 2 In Filter By, select a column from the drop-down list. - 3 In Prompt Text, type the display text for the prompt. - 4 Choose Edit Parameter. - If you selected Static in step 1, complete steps 1 to 9 in "How to create a static filter parameter with a list of values," earlier in this chapter. - If you selected Dynamic in step 1, complete steps 1 to 9 in "How to create a dynamic filter parameter at the report-table level," earlier in this chapter. - 5 In Advanced Filter, choose Add Filter. - 7 To define additional filter parameters, in Advanced Filter, repeat step 6.
+The selected column appears in Filter By. - 2 Select Static or Dynamic. - To create a static filter parameter, complete steps 1 to 9 in "How to create a static filter parameter with a list of values," earlier in this chapter. - To create a dynamic filter parameter, complete steps 1 to 9 in "How to create a dynamic filter parameter at the report table level," earlier in this chapter. - 3 On Filter, choose Advanced Filter. - 4 On Advanced Filter, choose Add Condition.
+The filter parameter condition you previously specified appears in the Filters area in Advanced Filter. - 5 Choose Add Filter. - To define the next condition, in Advanced Filter, complete the following steps: - 1 In Filter, select Static or Dynamic. - 2 In Filter By, select a column from the drop-down list. - 3 In Prompt Text, type the display text for the prompt. - If the report contains aggregate data, do one of the following: - To recalculate aggregate data values across the filtered data rows, select Recalculate Totals if necessary. - To calculate aggregate data for the unfiltered data, deselect Recalculate Totals. - 5 Choose Edit Parameter. - If you selected Static in step 1, complete steps 1 to 9 in "How to create a static filter parameter with a list of values," earlier in this chapter. - If you selected Dynamic in step 1, complete steps 1 to 9 in "How to create a dynamic filter parameter at the report table level," earlier in this chapter. - 6 In Advanced Filter, choose Add Filter. - To define additional filter parameters, in Advanced Filter, repeat step 6.
 Choose OK.
-The example in Figure 5-36 shows Advanced Filter displaying three filter parameter conditions.
+The example in Figure 5-37 shows Advanced Filter displaying three filter parameter conditions.